Coronavirus Survival Guide For Restaurants

 Revisit Health & Safety Policies

 This may seem kind of basic, but it’s nonetheless important.
-We’re talking handwashing techniques, proper sanitation, and when people should stay home from work.
+We’re talking handwashing techniques, wearing masks and gloves, proper sanitation, and when people should stay home from work.
 You can help protect your business, employees, and patrons by implementing some stricter health and safety policies, today.

 To inform such policies, be sure to consult the official CDC guidelines for businesses regarding COVID-19 and all local ordinances and guidelines.
+One recent change to take note of is that the CDC now recommends that the public wear masks or facial coverings when leaving the house for essential activities, and this means your restaurant workers should wear masks too.
+In some cities, it is now mandated that essential employees such as restaurant staff wear masks while serving the public.
 You can also find some helpful information about maintaining worker health in the U.S. Chamber of Commerce Toolkit for Coronavirus.

 Revisit Employee Attendance Policies